iltuoconsulenteit/DocCropper/README.md

 To activate:
 - Use a valid license key in `settings.json` or `.env`
 - Developer keys unlock full functionality for testing
+- Set `LICENSE_CHECK=true` to enforce server validation of the key.
+When `LICENSE_CHECK=false` (default) all features are enabled without contacting the license server.

 For inquiries: **doccropper@iltuoconsulenteit.it**